tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Bellhaven was small enough that I probably could have laid low and waited for the story to fade.
 I was considering doing exactly that when Summer Okeke-Dirie sat down across from me during the second week of school without asking.

 She set her tray down, dropped into the seat, and looked at me across the cafeteria table.
-Summer wore oversized clothes almost constantly — hoodies with the sleeves pushed halfway over her hands, huge jackets once the weather cooled off, loose jeans — and her long twists were tied back that day with a faded blue bandanna.
+Summer favored oversized hoodies, thick sweaters, loose jeans, and old jackets in muted greens and browns.
+Everything she wore looked comfortably lived-in.
+Her long twists were tied back that day with a faded blue bandanna.

 “Okay,” she said.
 “I have a question.
 Did you actually fracture his orbital socket or were people just being dramatic?”